 First, most of the gains in literacy are associated with school expansion (rather than any improvement in education quality, as we show below).
 Schooling figures show consistent progress in access to education for both men and women across all regions.
-From the cohort born in the 1960's to the cohort born in the 1990's, women's access to five or more years of schooling has increased by 42 percentage points in South Asia (from 34 to 76 percent), 25 percentage points in Sub-Saharan Africa (from 41 to 66 percent) and reached above 90 percent in East Asia and Pacific and Latin America regions.
-Improvements for men were less impressive as they started from higher levels but were still large (+12 pp in East Asia, +22 pp in South Asia and +17 pp in Sub-Saharan Africa).
+From the cohort born in the 1950's to the cohort born in the 1990's, women's access to five or more years of schooling has increased by 60 percentage points in South Asia, 40 percentage points in Sub-Saharan Africa, and reached above 90 percent in East Asia and Pacific and Latin America regions.
+Improvements for men were slightly smaller as they started from higher levels but were still large (+15 pp in East Asia, +50 pp in South Asia and +20 pp in Sub-Saharan Africa).
 These large gains were accompanied by similar increases in literacy rates across cohorts.

 Second, there is large variance across countries in the level of education quality.
 In Ghana, Guinea, the Gambia, Sierra Leone and Nigeria 20 percent or less of women are able to read at grade five whereas in Vietnam, Rwanda, Burundi, El Salvador, Guatemala, Honduras, Costa Rica and Bolivia more than 95 percent can read by the end of grade five.
 Third, despite big cross-country differences in education quality, there are very few cases of dramatic improvements in education quality.
 In most cases, cross-country gaps in education quality seem to have emerged at least several decades ago.
 Trends over time are generally flat or declining.
-In two thirds of countries in our sample, the difference between the education quality faced by the oldest and youngest decadal cohorts is less than 10 percentage points.
-However, where trends in education quality exist, the trend in education quality tends to be negative.
-In 56 countries in the sample of women, education quality decreased between the cohort born in the 1960's and the cohort born in the 1990's, while it increased in 14 countries and did not change by more than +/- 5 percentage points in the remaining 17 countries (see Figure 6).
-Although some countries that were already performing well have managed to improve their education quality (e.g. Vietnam, Pakistan, Peru), no country that was doing poorly in the past has managed to improve its education quality meaningfully.
+In over two thirds of countries in our sample, the difference between the education quality faced by the oldest and youngest decadal cohorts of women is less than 10 percentage points.
+However, where changes in education quality occure, they tend to be negative.
+For 38 of 87 countries in our sample of women, education quality did not change by more than 10 percentage points between the cohort born in the 1960's and the cohort born in the 1990's, while it fell by more than this margin in 46 countries and rose in just 2 (see Figure 6).
+16